 Neighborhood: East Nashville

-The Cobra (née Foobar) prides itself on being a dingy, dive-y east side club.
-It most frequently hosts rock acts but every Monday night features Nashville best artists sharing songs and stories of love, life, death and on-the-road adventures.
+The Cobra (née Foobar) prides itself on being a dingy, divey east side club.
+A few times during the month, The Cobra will host rock acts that feature Nashville’s best artists sharing songs and stories of love, life, death, and on-the-road adventures.

 East Room